How to Create a Data Viz Position for Yourself

 While you’ll build a strong portfolio, you don’t have to make it out like you’re the total expert yet.
 After all, you haven’t been able to devote all of your time to data viz.
 But you want to be the total expert and you have ideas for continued professional development.

-Come to the pitch prepped with ideas for growth, like my Graph Guide program.
+Come to the pitch prepped with ideas for growth, like my The Evergreen Data Certification Program.

 You get a personal data viz expert, coaching you to your own expertise, for one ambitious year.
 We look at your data together and teach you the exact lessons you need to massively improve your team’s viz.

 By the end of the year, our thinking will be coming out of your mouth as you coach your teams across the reporting finish line.
-You should check out Graph Guides.
+You should check out The Evergreen Data Certification Program.

 PS.
 In case you’re wondering how things turned out for Tameeka, she’s negotiated a split in her current duties such that half the time she’s engaged in her usual research and the other half, she’s data vizzing her heart out.